Before you plan a workshop, consider whether you need one

 If the topic that you want to explore does not require participants’ contribution, you raise wrong expectations when calling it a “workshop”.
-In case you host a workshop but don’t intend to use the participants’ contribution in the follow-up you risk their trust and may witness a subsequent decrease in productivity due to their frustration.
+In case you host a session but don’t intend to use the participants’ contribution in the follow-up you carry important risks.
+Participants may lose trust and you’ll witness a subsequent decrease in productivity due to their frustration.
 Also, you will struggle to get someone’s input at a future working session when nobody believes in the impact of their contribution.
 Instead, you may consider a meeting at which you share relevant information with the group.
 In this case, you can collect feedback without raising expectations that it will contribute to the subsequent decision-making process.

 Also, if you already know that you cannot or will not convert the outcomes of the workshop into work-related action, you risk wasting the participants’ time.
 If your aim is spending time with the group, you may consider a shared lunch, team outing or party instead.

-If the group you are inviting to the workshop does not have the expertise or the resources to achieve the results you expect, you risk wasting their time.
-In case of missing expertise, the workshop may turn into a lecture or training that discourages participants who expected to be heard.
+If the group you are inviting does not have the expertise or the resources to achieve the results you expect, you risk wasting their time.
+In the case of missing expertise, the workshop may turn into a lecture or training that discourages participants who expected to be heard.